TensorYue/Concrete-Crack-Segmentation/README.md

 ### Training & Testing

 Please note that the dataset includes two subsets: CFD, and CRACK 500, we created the training set and trained the Phase 1 Model on both of them, and tested the Model with images outside of the training set.
-The Model Setup and training can be found in 'Traditional U-Net.ipynb'.
+The Model Setup and training can be found in 'Phase 1 U-Net.ipynb'.

 The network is capable to deliver result in accuracy.